belak/blog/content/posts/zsh-utils.md

 - Most ZSH config frameworks contain a bundled plugin manager along with a number of modules.
 It would make more sense to officially support an external plugin manager and focus development on the plugins.
 - It takes a ton of work to get a module ready for prezto, even if it's small.
-- A number of large frameworks set up very strange defaults.
+- A number of large frameworks set up strange defaults.
 - Many plugins end up being nothing more than a small wrapper around an external repo.
 Most of this work could be handled by plugin managers.
-- Some plugin managers build very non-standard ways to configure ZSH (prezto puts a *ton* of config values in zstyle and oh-my-zsh has their own custom theme format).
+- Some plugin managers build non-standard ways to configure ZSH (prezto puts a *ton* of config values in zstyle and oh-my-zsh has their own custom theme format).
 - They just do too much.
 All I'm really looking for is a small wrapper around the built-in ZSH features.
 - So many modules have way too many options, often because they're trying to do too many things.